The breakdown of weak null singularities inside black holes: Introduction

 \subsubsection{Theorem with assumptions on the event horizon}

-Instead of making assumptions on the behavior over one light cone in the black hole interior, one can also make assumptions on the event horizon to prove that the Cauchy horizon does not close the space-time: \begin{theo} We assume that the exterior of the black hole settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m background.
+Instead of making assumptions on the behavior of one given light cone in the black hole interior, one can also make assumptions on the event horizon $\mathcal{H}^+$ to prove that the Cauchy horizon $\CH$ does not close the space-time.
+We give a first version of the theorem, which will be made precise later in Section~\ref{statement}. \begin{theo} We assume that the black hole event horizon $\mathcal{H}^+$ settles quantitatively towards a sub-extremal Reissner--Nordstr\"{o}m event horizon.
 Then $\mathcal{S}^1_{\Gamma} \cup \mathcal{CH}_{\Gamma} \cup \mathcal{S}^2_{\Gamma} \cup \mathcal{S} \neq \emptyset.$ \end{theo}

-This theorem uses the following result of the author : assuming the quantitative exterior stability, we proved in \cite{Moi4} \begin{enumerate} \item that either the Hawking mass blows up all sufficiently late trapped cones, while $\phi$ and $Q$ are controlled. \item Or the Cauchy horizon $\CH$ is an isometric copy of the Reissner--Nordstr\"{o}m one. \end{enumerate}
+This theorem uses the following result of the author: assuming the quantitative exterior stability, we proved in \cite{Moi4} \begin{enumerate} \item that either the Hawking mass blows up on the Cauchy horizon, while $\phi$ and $Q$ are controlled\footnote{We cannot work under the assumption that $(\phi,Q)$ are bounded, since this is not true in general, see \cite{Moi3Christoph}.
+However, we have proved in \cite{Moi4} that $(\phi,Q)$ do not blow-up too fast, which is what we mean by ``controlled''} \item Or the Cauchy horizon $\CH$ is an isometric copy of the Reissner--Nordstr\"{o}m one. \end{enumerate}